fierysushi/IS5009/readme.md

 Both the backend and frontend servers need to be running at the same time.

-Please refer to the individual readme files on how to run them.
+Please refer to the individual readme files in `backend` and `frontend` folders on how to run them.